cl00dz/spectralshield-deploy/README.md

 ## 🎯 Overview

-**SpectralShield** is an offline, self-hosted audio watermarking engine built for:
+**SpectralShield** is an offline, self-hosted audio watermarking engine for:

 - Music producers & labels
 - Audio engineers & studios
-- Content creators & podcasters
+- Podcasters & content creators

-Your audio never leaves your machine — **no cloud, no telemetry, no tracking.**
+Your files never leave your system — **no cloud, no telemetry, no tracking.**

 ✅ Local processing
-✅ Forensic-grade invisible watermarking
+✅ Invisible forensic watermarking
-✅ Fast, private, secure
+✅ Private & secure

 ---